dchecketts/dchecketts.github.io/src/posts/delimiters.md

 It can be used in two ways, `function(1, "String")`, or `function(second_param="String", first_param=1)`.
 The first way uses the arguments as *positional arguments*, meaning that it relies on the order that they are given to the function.
 The second way uses their *key* to specify where each variable goes.
 Using those characters (/ and *,)

-Here's an example function, where we'll look at how specifications work
+Here's an event logger function, where we'll look at how specifications work.

 ```python
 def log_event(message, /, level="INFO", *, logger_id="default_logger"):